How Code for Canada Empowers Teams to be Effective Change Makers

 Let’s take a look at what this training looks like in practice:

-- Onboarding — We take time onboarding each Collaborator so that they feel equipped with the skills and knowledge needed to make the most of their time with their government teams.
+- Onboarding — We take time onboarding all project staff so that they feel equipped with the skills and knowledge needed to make the most of their time with their government teams.
 Onboarding topics include:

-Technical Coaching — Every week, Collaborators spend dedicated time with their Technology Chapter Leads (senior practitioners in their field) who provide guidance, feedback and targeted professional development.
+- Technical Coaching — Every week, project staff spend dedicated time with their Chapter Leads (senior practitioners in their field) who provide guidance, feedback and targeted professional development.

-Team effectiveness meetings — Collaborator teams check in with Code for Canada’s experts, who help conduct ongoing project health checks to enable team’s short and long-term goals for building products and capacity
+- Team effectiveness meetings — Project teams check in with Code for Canada’s experts, who help conduct ongoing project health checks to enable team’s short and long-term goals for building products and capacity

-Monthly chapter meetings — Collaborators master their craft among their fellow specialists through peer-to-peer learning opportunities, including demos to gain feedback and share lessons learned.
+- Monthly chapter meetings — Project staff master their craft among their fellow specialists through peer-to-peer learning opportunities, including demos to gain feedback and share lessons learned.

-Inclusive design intensives — Through our GRIT offering, Code for Canada engages a diverse and representative sample of users for research and testing of public-facing technologies.
-Our collaborators get first-hand access to GRIT’s resources and the rare opportunity to learn while practicing best-in-class approaches to inclusive design.
+- Inclusive design intensives — Through our Inclusive User Research service, Code for Canada engages a diverse and representative sample of users for research and testing of public-facing technologies.
+Our collaborators get first-hand access to inclusive user research resources and the rare opportunity to learn while practicing best-in-class approaches to inclusive design.

-Lunch and learns — Monthly lunch and learns enable Collaborators to sharpen the tools in their toolbox, helping them stay on top of the latest principles for best-in-class digital services
+- Lunch jamborees — Monthly lunch lunch jamborees enable project staff to sharpen the tools in their toolbox, helping them stay on top of the latest principles for best-in-class digital services

-Transition support — From day one, we support Collaborators in ensuring their government partners are planning and prepared to sustain solutions past project end dates
+- Transition support — From day one, we support project staff in ensuring their government partners are planning and prepared to sustain solutions past project end dates

-Storytelling support — Collaborators work with Code for Canada’s in-house communications team, helping set up projects for success by providing the crucial infrastructure for successful, strategic, and sustainablechange management and knowledge exchange
+- Storytelling support — Project staff work with Code for Canada’s in-house communications team, helping set up projects for success by providing the crucial infrastructure for successful, strategic, and sustainable change management and knowledge exchange

-Independent development — Collaborators are encouraged to pursue targeted professional development opportunities, including courses and opportunities that will hone the skills valuable to their project’s success
+- Independent development — Project staff are encouraged to pursue targeted professional development opportunities, including courses and opportunities that will hone the skills valuable to their project’s success

 How do we determine appropriate training?